UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 - 9.5mm
 - Filmstrips

-#### Videotape:
+#### Open Reel Videotape:

 - ½” Open Reel Video
 - 1” Open Reel Video
 - 2” Open Reel Video

-The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type:
+The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.
+The Southern Folklife Collection has a distinct boxing system for its AV materials, which is listed separately:

 #### Audio:

+**Collecting units: Southern Historical Collection, University Archives, Rare Books Collection, North Carolina Collection**

 | Box Title                 | Format(s)                     | Box Type               |
 | ------------------------- | ----------------------------- | ---------------------- |